valeriansaliou/bloom/README.md

 If a route is being requested without HTTP `Authorization` header (ie. the request is anonymous / public), whatever the HTTP response code, that response will be cached by Bloom.

-As your HTTP `Authorization` header contains sensitive authentication data (ie. username and password), Bloom stores those values hashed in `memcached` (using a cryptographic hash function).
-That way, a `memcached` database leak on your side will not allow an attacker to recover authentication key pairs.
+As your HTTP `Authorization` header contains sensitive authentication data (ie. username and password), Bloom stores those values hashed in `redis` (using a cryptographic hash function).
+That way, a `redis` database leak on your side will not allow an attacker to recover authentication key pairs.

 ## Can cache be programatically expired?